cfengine/documentation/reference/promise-types/measurements.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: The engineering dimensions of this value or a note about its intent used in plots
+**Description**: The engineering dimensions of this value or a note about its intent used in plots

 **Example**: